 (c) Adjustment.
 Each emission limit expressed in Paragraph (b) of this Rule may be multiplied by X, where X equals the engine efficiency (E) divided by a reference efficiency of 30 percent.
 Engine efficiency (E) shall be determined using one of the methods specified in Subparagraphs (1) or (2) of this Paragraph, whichever provides a higher value.
 However, engine efficiency (E) shall not be less than 30 percent.
 An engine with an efficiency lower than 30 percent shall be assigned an efficiency of 30 percent.

 (1)

-(Engine output)*(100)

-E=

-Energy input
+E= Engine output*(100)Energy input

 where energy input is determined by a fuel measuring device accurate to plus or minus 5 percent and is based on the higher heating value (HHV) of the fuel.
 Percent efficiency (E) shall be averaged over 15 consecutive minutes and measured at peak load for the applicable engine.

 (2)

-Manufacturer's Rated Efficiency [continuous] at LHV)*(LHV)
+E= Manufacturer's rated efficiency at LHV*(LHV)HHV

-E=

-HHV

 where LHV is the lower heating value of the fuel; and HHV is the higher heating value of the fuel.